Xiaohan5349/approw-docs-v1/docs/en/guides/federation/README.md

 ## What is Federation Authentication?

-In the early days of the Internet, your different type of account information was separated in different sites and applications, this has the following problems:
+In the early days of the Internet, your different type of account information was separated in different sites and applications, which has the following problems:

-1. You need to register a new username and password every time you visit a new site.
+1. You need to register a new account with username and password every time you visit a new site.
 2. This account is only stored on this site.
 3. You cannot keep logging in under different sites.
 User’s information cannot be communicated between different sites.